The Gummy Challenge Nobody Talks About

 Three Quality Tests Most Manufacturers Skip

-Standard QA for gummies checks weight, appearance, and potency.
+Standard gummy QA checks weight, appearance, and potency.
 For PS gummies, that's not enough.
 Here's what we add:

 Regulations Add Another Layer

-Under cGMP (21 CFR 111), we have to prove that every gummy in the batch has the same amount of PS.
-That means sampling from the beginning, middle, and end of the depositing line-not just from the cooked tank.
+Under cGMP (21 CFR 111), we must prove every gummy in the batch has the same amount of PS.
+That means sampling from the beginning, middle, and end of the depositing line—not just from the cooked tank.
 PS is heavy and can settle.
 We've seen batches where the first gummies had double the labeled dose and the last ones had half.

 PS can also interact with gelatin or pectin, changing how the gummy sets.
 That's why we monitor Bloom strength during cooking, something most lines don't do routinely.